gvwilson/thirdbit/_posts/2015/2015-06-26-training-lessons.md

   <dd>
     <p>
       Again,
-      I'm judging by end-of-course feedback&mdash;it hasn't been long enough for us to measure follow-through.
+      I'm judging by end-of-course feedback–it hasn't been long enough for us to measure follow-through.
       I think that having people co-located is the key: we haven't tried it,
       but I'm certain that having everyone teleconference for two days will be a lot less enjoyable.
       (It will probably also suffer from a lot more technical issues.)
-      It also makes a big difference if at least one person at each site has been through a workshop as a learner, helper, or instructor&mdash;so much so that we may make this a requirement in future.
+      It also makes a big difference if at least one person at each site has been through a workshop as a learner, helper, or instructor–so much so that we may make this a requirement in future.
     </p>
     <p>